nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr/README.md

-# Vonage API - Voice enabling a text-only bot reference connection code
+# Vonage API - Voice enabling a text-only chatbot - Simple chatbot simulator

-You can use this very simple text-only to chatbot to simulate a real chatbot for demo purpose.
+You can use this very simple text-only to chatbot to simulate a real chatbot for demo purposes.

 ## About this very simple chatbot

-See https://github.com/nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr for a **sample Voice API application** using this very simple chatbot to connect voice calls and get a voice interaction with this text-only bot.
+See https://github.com/nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr for a **sample Voice API application** using this very simple chatbot to connect voice calls and get a voice interaction with this text-only chatbot.

 You may edit the source code file very-simple-bot.js to add additional sample requests/responses in the dictionaries and create new ones for additional languages.